 When you find “Mr. Right,” dating, falling in love, and getting married can seem as effortless as a stroll through the park on a perfect spring afternoon.
 After having four children, that’s at least how I remember it.
 Girl wins over strikingly handsome guy on dance floor.
 Guy woos girl with Southern charm and wit.
 He proposes, she says yes, and so begins their fairytale life.

 I suppose I could have predicted some of our differences based on personality traits alone.
-My husband is cool, calm, and collected, kindhearted, and pretty easy going in nature.
+My husband is cool, calm and collected, kindhearted, and pretty easygoing in nature.
 And, then there’s me.
 Unapologetically passionate, a teacher and disciplinarian by trade, and a New York Italian mamma with a short fuse, known for blowing a gasket from time to time.
-With such different approaches to life and parenting, finding balance is something we continue to work toward every day.
+With such different approaches to life, finding balance in parenting styles is something we continue to work toward every day.
 Here’s how:

 Agree to Disagree